mohey-e-maher/ML_course/README.md

 # Machine Learning
 -----------------------------------------------
-## that's all materials that have about the Machine Learning course
+## that's all the materials that I have about the Machine Learning course
-## my sources for this coude will be:
+## my sources for this course will be:
 - 🟠 youtube playlists :
 - [Machine Learning Course - CS 156](https://www.youtube.com/watch?v=mbyG85GZ0PI&list=PLD63A284B7615313A)
 - [Machine Intelligence Course by Hamid Tizhoosh, Waterloo](https://www.youtube.com/watch?v=tExPpuk-UQ8&list=PLTWMfSykrrxfwhr-DdvX2Yzt8gNoILCFA&pp=iAQB)